-Efeca and the members of the Communications Working Group recognise the crucial role that education can play in developing awareness of the importance of sustainable production of palm oil.
-A greater level of understanding of the issues surrounding palm oil can help to catalyse demand for sustainable production that benefits both people and the environment.
+At Efeca, alongside the members of the Communications Working Group, we recognise the vital role that education plays in raising awareness about the importance of sustainable palm oil production.
+A deeper understanding of the issues surrounding palm oil can stimulate demand for sustainable production that benefits both people and the environment.

-Below are some examples of tools and information sources designed for educational purposes.
+Below are examples of tools and information sources designed for educational purposes

-Chester Zoo, as the leader of the campaign to make Chester the world’s first Sustainable Palm Oil City, hosts an accessible and varied online learning resource platform.
+Leading the campaign in making Chester the world’s first Sustainable Palm Oil City, Chester Zoo hosts an accessible and varied online learning resource platform.
 Its tools and features include:

 The Roundtable on Sustainable Palm Oil (RSPO) is a not-for-profit that unites stakeholders from the global palm oil industry to develop and implement global standards for sustainable palm oil.
 The RSPO Sustainable Palm Oil Toolkit for Kids includes: